 Dry soils tend to inhibit flood formation whilst, in contrast, saturated soil conditions precede and contribute to many large flood events.
 This catchment wetness index (PROPortion of time soils are WET), developed for the Flood Estimation Handbook, provides a measure of the proportion of time that catchment soils are defined as wet (in this context, when soil moisture deficits are less than 6mm).
 PROPWET values range from over 80% in the wettest catchments to less than 20% in the driest parts of the country.

-Average annual rainfall in the standard period (1961-1990) in millimetres.
-(SAAR4170 is from 1941 to 1970).
-Further information can be found here.
+Average annual rainfall in the period 1941-1970) in millimetres.

 SPRHOST